New USB-FFAR Partnership Boosts Protein in Soybeans

 USB and FFAR partnership provides more than $3 million in research funding to improve soybean protein content and quality.

-WASHINGTON (January 16, 2020) — A $3.2 million investment between the United Soybean Board and the Foundation for Food and Agriculture Research is enhancing the U.S. soy industry’s competitive advantage, driving opportunities for American soybean farmers.
+WASHINGTON (January 16, 2020) — A $3.2 million investment between the United Soybean Board and the Foundation for Food & Agriculture Research is enhancing the U.S. soy industry’s competitive advantage, driving opportunities for American soybean farmers.
 This partnership specifically funds research to improve the protein content and quality of U.S. soybeans while protecting yield.

 “Leveraging USB funds in this manner with other public and private collaborators extends the reach and potential impact of USB investments, as well as increases buy-in from key value chain partners,” says USB Vice President of Meal Strategy Keenan McRoberts.
 “USB will continue to seek and act on opportunities like this to amplify the soy checkoff’s investment reach, impact and returns through critical partnerships and leveraged funding sources.”

 USB and FFAR are co-funding soybean research to support four projects:

 - George Graef, with the University of Nebraska-Lincoln, is leading an interdisciplinary team to improve genetic diversity, seed composition and yield of soybeans using highly productive soybean genetic resources, breeding, genomics and biotechnology to identify and understand key genes involved in soybean seed protein composition.
 It also includes developing soybeans capable of producing a 48% protein meal and 11 pounds of oil per bushel, with good amino acid balance and yield that meet or exceed yield of elite varieties in MG 0 to V. This project received $778,078 from USB and $651,673 from FFAR for a total award of $1,429,751, with funding available through September 2021.